social-colyseus/server/README.md

 # SocialColyseus - Server

-SocialColyseus - Server is an extensions for Colyseus.
-This package adds Authentication, Friendship, Invitation System and more to Colyseus servers.
+SocialColyseus - Server is an extension for Colyseus.
+This package adds Authentication, Friendship, Invitation System and more features to Colyseus servers.
 SocialColyseus uses MongoDB for database.
 It also provides Rest API.

 ## How to use?